MLJ Trust Logo Image

 Scripture

-Ephesians 2:4 ESV NASB KJV
+Ephesians 2:4 ESV KJV

 But God, being rich in mercy, because of the great love with which he loved us, (ESV)